Category Archives: SSIS – Integration Services

 SSIS Tutorials for Beginners on This Website

-If the default selection of connectors (for sources) and components for your data flows is not sufficient, you can use third-party paid tools that will expand your connectivity options to many more sources:
+If the default selection of connectors (for sources) and components for your data flows is not sufficient, you can use third-party paid tools that expand connectivity options to many more sources:

 Modern Alternatives to Integration Services (SSIS)

-Currently, SSIS is primarily used for on-premises older systems that are already locked into this solution (it is too expensive to redevelop this solution).
-New solutions tend to use more modern ETL flow solutions such as:
+Currently, SSIS is primarily used for on-premises older systems that are already locked into this solution.
+New solutions tend to use more modern ETL flow tools such as:

-• AWS Glue – part of the paid AWS cloud ecosystem by Amazon.
-Also more suitable for larger clients.
+• AWS Glue – paid AWS cloud ecosystem, more suitable for larger clients

 • And many others (Pentaho, Azure Data Factory – cloud alternative to SSIS, IBM, Oracle, Informatica, etc.)